stelijahsoftware/marelias-notepad/README.md

 ### Forked starting from (if you would like to pull new commits, start from 25-May-2024, last commit included is a2afb69bc6edcf9ee35d33060a02ae7cc0292847):

 # TODO:
-X - Remove all occurrences of:
-X - audio
-X - epub
-X - ascii
-X - csv
-X - See todos from Snotepad.
+X - Remove all occurrences of: audio, epub, ascii, csv X - See todos from Snotepad.
 X - Fix: search when launched from inside a file (breaks file search) X - call them notes 1 & notes 2